chetan118/devTinder-web/README.md

 # Dev Tinder Frontend

-This is a React app which communicates with the NodeJS backend app in [DevTinder](https://github.com/chetan118/devTinder).
+This is a React app which communicates with the APIs in the NodeJS backend app in [DevTinder](https://github.com/chetan118/devTinder).

 ## Deployment